taylorjdawson/ERC20Tutorial/projects/ERC20 Token with Amberdata.io/0.0.1/Contract Setup Part 1/details.md

 ## Contract State Variables
-Within the contract object, we are going to declare 7 [state variables](https://solidity.readthedocs.io/en/v0.5.8/structure-of-a-contract.html#state-variables).
+Within the contract object, we are going to declare 7 [state variables](https://solidity.readthedocs.io/en/v0.5.8/structure-of-a-contract.html#state-variables) using the following syntax:

-It should be noted that Solidity is a **statically typed language**.
-Therefore, when you declare any variable in Solidity, the type of the variable must be associated to the variable declaration.
-For the 3 parties described above, this can be accomplished with the following syntax:

 ```
 address public variableName;
 ```

+It should be noted that Solidity is a **statically typed language**.
+Therefore, when you declare any variable in Solidity, the type of the variable must be associated to the variable declaration.

 > Here, **address** is the variable type.
 The keyword **public** is a visibility specifier.
 More detail around visibility specifiers is provided on the next stage.